 In most cases, the tax collection process will escalate only if you do not respond appropriately to mailed notices.
 Our first notice of taxes owed will not demand immediate payment (especially using prepaid debit cards) or threaten you with police action.

 If you have not received an initial notice in the mail, and someone calls or emails you stating you owe New Jersey taxes, there is a good chance that a scammer has targeted you.

 You can confirm the Division is trying to contact you by calling the main Customer Service Center phone number.
-Never give out or confirm financial or other sensitive information, including your bank account, credit card, or Social Security number, unless you know with whom you are dealing.
-See IRS Tax Scams for more information.

-Report phishing e-mail messages to the United States Computer Emergency Readiness Team (US-CERT)
+Report phishing email messages to the United States Computer Emergency Readiness Team (US-CERT)